Master811129/MicroTone/README.md

 <h2>Supported Platforms</h2>

-this library was designed ONLY for attiny13A/L MCU
+this library was designed for attiny13A/L and Atmega8/A MCU

 <h2>functions</h2>